noelsimmel/ASCArgumentationMining2021/README.md

 # Installation
 Developed in Python 3.7.3 under Twister OS 1.9.7 (Raspbian 32-bit).

 The Atheism Stance Corpus can be obtained from [GitHub](https://github.com/muchafel/AtheismStanceCorpus).
-Please run ```ascpreprocess.py``` before working with the corpus to fix some formatting errors that resulted in erroneous import in Pandas.
+Please run ```ascpreprocess.py``` before working with the corpus to fix some formatting errors.

 # Usage
 ## Training mode